-Students will either attend a SOAR (Student Orientation, Advising and Registration) advising and registration session or a one-on-one appointment.
-Students will be contaced to schedule one of the above sessions after ASSET testing or ACT/SAT or transfer credit has been recieved, and the student has taken the College Student Inventory.
+Degree Seekings students will either attend a SOAR (Student Orientation, Advising and Registration) advising and registration session or a one-on-one appointment with an advisor or counselor.
+Students will be contacted to schedule one of the above sessions after ASSET testing or ACT/SAT or transfer credit has been recieved, and the student has taken the College Student Inventory.